 Kayaking is a great way to feel yourself surrounded by nature and calmness.
 It is very soothing to stand still in the water for some time and fish or just take in the views.
 Steadying a kayak would require anchoring it, which brings up the question: how do you anchor a kayak in a river?

-To anchor your kayak into a river, you will need an anchor and a line.
+To anchor your kayak into a river, you will need a kayak anchor and a line.
 Your kayak should have cleats on it so that the line could be attached to it.
 Once you are at the bank, dig your anchor into the soil of the bank.
 Take the line and put it on the anchor pole, and with the other end, tie it to the cleats.
 This way, your kayak stays on the water surface steadily.

-Types of Anchors – Usage of Each
+Types of Kayak Anchors – Usage of Each

 Widely used for pontoon boats and bass boats, river anchors feature flukes.
 The flukes are strong and heavy enough to make the boat still.
 This becomes especially useful in mud lakes and rivers where the soil is slippery and loose because of the presence of silt.
 Flukes are often made with stainless steel that digs deep down into the mud.
 An additional rubber coating is added to the flukes to prevent them from scratching the finish of the boat.
+These make for great kayak anchors.

 Designed to snag to the bottom structure, grapnel anchors work best in rocky bottoms.
 The grapnel usually has four pointed arms hooked to a line.
 When released into the water, the arms snag or get stuck between rocks and stones anchoring the boat.
 The shape allows the anchor to dig in and hold on to rocks no matter how they are dropped into the water.